-Immediately prior to the consummation of the offering and following the transactions described above, (i) NuDevco will own 13,747,222 Spark HoldCo units and all of the outstanding shares of Class B common stock of Spark Energy, Inc., (ii) Spark Energy, Inc. will own the managing member interest in Spark HoldCo and 2,778 Spark HoldCo units, and (iii) Spark HoldCo will wholly own SEG and SE.
-Spark Energy, Inc. will offer 3,000,000 newly-issued shares of Class A common stock hereby to the public (or 3,450,000 shares if the underwriters exercise their option to purchase additional shares in full) and will use the net proceeds from this offering to purchase 2,997,222 Spark HoldCo units (or 3,447,222 Spark HoldCo units if the underwriters exercise their option to purchase additional shares of Class A common stock and our use of the proceeds from the exercise of the underwriters' option to purchase additional shares of Class A common stock and our use of the proceeds from the exercise of that option to purchase additional Spark HoldCo units from NuDevco Retail Holdings will be cancelled.
-After giving effect to these transactions and this offering, Spark Energy, Inc. will own an approximate 21.82% interest in Spark HoldCo (or 25.09% if the underwriters' option to purchase additional shares is exercised in full), NuDevco Retail Holdings will own an approximate 77.18% interest in Spark HoldCo and 10,612,500 shares of Class B common stock (or a 73.91% interest in Spark HoldCo and 10,162,500 shares of
+Immediately prior to the consummation of the offering and following the transactions described above, (i) NuDevco will own 13,747,500 Spark HoldCo units and all of the outstanding shares of Class B common stock of Spark Energy, Inc., (ii) Spark Energy, Inc. will own the managing member interest in Spark HoldCo and 2,500 Spark HoldCo units, and (iii) Spark HoldCo will wholly own SEG and SE.
+Spark Energy, Inc. will offer 3,000,000 newly-issued shares of Class A common stock hereby to the public (or 3,450,000 shares if the underwriters exercise their option to purchase additional shares in full) and will use the net proceeds from this offering to purchase 2,997,500 Spark HoldCo units (or 3,447,500 Spark HoldCo units if the underwriters exercise their option to purchase additional shares of Class A common stock and our use of the proceeds from the exercise of the underwriters' option to purchase additional shares of Class A common stock and our use of the proceeds from the exercise of that option to purchase additional Spark HoldCo units from NuDevco Retail Holdings, a corresponding number of shares of Class B common stock owned by NuDevco Retail Holdings will be cancelled.
+After giving effect to these transactions and this offering, Spark Energy, Inc. will own an approximate 21.82% interest in Spark HoldCo (or 25.09% if the underwriters' option to purchase additional shares is exercised in full), NuDevco Retail Holdings will own an approximate 77.18% interest in Spark HoldCo and 10,612,500 shares of Class B common stock (or a 73.19% interest in Spark HoldCo and 10,162,500 shares of